shadow-light/sellingjesus.org/src/articles/judas.md

 In summary,

-1. he is paid thirty pieces of silver (Matt.
-27:3),
+1. he is paid thirty pieces of silver (Matt 27:3),
-2. the silver is cast into the temple (Matt.
-27:5), and
+2. the silver is cast into the temple (Matt 27:5), and
-3. the silver is given to a potter (Matt.
-27:7).
+3. the silver is given to a potter (Matt 27:7).

-Matthew himself testifies that Zechariah’s activity functions as a prophecy fulfilled by Judas (Matt.
-27:9-10).[^2]
+Matthew himself testifies that Zechariah’s activity functions as a prophecy fulfilled by Judas (Matt 27:9-10).[^2]

 So what is the context of Zechariah?
 His people are as a flock with poor shepherds.
 These men are hirelings, eager to gain wealth from the sheep through selling them, saying “Blessed be the LORD, for I am rich!”
 (Zec 11:4-5).
 As a sign to Judah, Zechariah is commanded by God to take the role of a shepherd, only to abandon the flock.